2018 Tripura Legislative Assembly election: Electoral process changes

 VVPAT-fitted EVMs was used in entire Tripura state in all polling stations in the 2018 elections, which was the first time that the entire state saw the implementation of VVPAT.

 The election took place in a single phase on 18 February 2018 with 89.8% voter turnout.
 The results were announced on 3 March 2018.

 Contesting parties

 297 candidates registered to contest the election.

-Candidates

 Campaign

 The other major force in the election was the Indian National Congress, who had taken 36.5% of the popular vote in the region in 2013.
 They are also, on a wider scale, the largest force in opposing Modi and the BJP in parliament.
 As such, Rahul Gandhi, in his capacity as the party's leader, campaigned in the region.
 They were determined to prevent the BJP from seizing control on the region, as such an outcome would represent the "demise of the Left".

+Prime Minister Narendra Modi ended his campaign by stating that Tripura deserves a diamond but in order to get it, it must let go of the manik ('semi-precious stone' in Bengali, also a word play on the name of incumbent CM Manik Sarkar) stuck to it.